CognizantOpenSource/maqs-dotnet/docs/MAQS_9/UpgradingFromMAQS7ToMAQS9.md

+# Updating from MAQS 8 to MAQS 9

+For the most part MAQS should be able to seamlessly update from 8 to 9.

+## Caveat

+In this version of MAQS we are dropping Core 2.1 support for SpecFlow based tests, so you may need to update to Core 3.1 or above.

-# Updating from MAQS 7 to MAQS 8
+# Updating from MAQS 7 to MAQS 9

 ## Namespace
 The name 'CognizantSoftvision' is replacing 'Magenic' in all namespaces.